awslabs/aws-sdk-swift/README.md

 import PackageDescription

 let package = Package(
     name: "TestSdk",
     platforms: [.macOS(.v10_15), .iOS(.v13)],
     dependencies: [
-// Dependencies declare other packages that this package depends on.
-.package(name: "Cognitoidentity", url: "https://github.com/awslabs/aws-sdk-swift", .branch("release-1.1.0-alpha")),
+        .package(name: "AWSSwiftSDK", url: "https://github.com/awslabs/aws-sdk-swift", .branch("release-1.1.0-alpha")),
     ],
     targets: [
         // Targets are the basic building blocks of a package.
 A target can define a module or a test suite.
         // Targets can depend on other targets in this package, and on products in packages this package depends on.
         .target(
             name: "TestSdk",
-dependencies: [
-"Cognitoidentity"
-]),
+            dependencies: [.product(name: "Cognitoidentity", package: "AWSSwiftSDK")]),
         .testTarget(
             name: "TestSdkTests",
             dependencies: ["TestSdk"]),
     ]
 )
 ```